ImageMagick/Usage-Markdown/filter/index.md

 In the complex mathematics of Fourier Transforms into frequency domains, resize filters are meant to remove any high frequency noise that may be present.
 This noise is caused by the sampling of a real world image into pixels, and when you resize an image, that noise appears as aliasing and Moiré effects.

-Because of this the Gaussian Bell Curve became a natural early candidate as a resizing or resample filter, as it is the ideal model for real world effects.
+Because of this, the Gaussian Bell Curve became a natural early candidate as a resizing or resample filter, as it is the ideal model for real world effects.

 #### Gaussian {#gaussian}

 [![\[IM Output\]](graph_filter_gaussian.gif)](graph_filter_gaussian.jpg) The **Gaussian** filter is a very special filter that generates that same 'bell curve' shape in the frequency domain.
 This makes it very useful as an image filter as it guarantees a good removal of this high frequency noise in a highly controllable way.

-However if you examine the filter graph, you will see that at a distance of one pixel from the sampling point, you have a non-zero value.
+However, if you examine the filter graph, you will see that at a distance of one pixel from the sampling point, you have a non-zero value.
-In fact it is quite a high value indeed.
+In fact, it is quite a high value indeed.
 This results in a huge amount of blurring of the individual pixels, even when no resize is actually performed.

-For example here I have resized the standard IM logo using a Gaussian filter and again using the normal IM filter ('`Lanczos`' in this case, which we will look at later)
+For example, here I have resized the standard IM logo using a Gaussian filter and again using the normal IM filter ('`Lanczos`' in this case, which we will look at later)

 ~~~
 convert logo:  -filter Gaussian  -resize 150x logo_gaussian.png